Constitution and By-Laws of the Great Dane Club of America, Inc.

 SECTION 1.
 Amendments to the Constitution and By-Laws (and to the Standard for the breed) may be proposed by the Board of Directors or by written petition addressed to the Corresponding Secretary signed by twenty (20%) per cent of the membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board of Directors and must be submitted to the membership within three (3) months of the date when the Corresponding Secretary received the petition.

 SECTION 2.
-The Constitution and By-Laws (and the Standard for the breed) may be amended at any time provided a copy of the proposed amendment(s) has been mailed by the Corresponding Secretary to each member in good standing on the date of mailing, accompanied by a ballot on which he/she may indicate his/her choice for or against the action to be taken.
-The notice shall specify a date not less than thirty (30) days after the date of mailing by which date the ballots must be returned to the Corresponding Secretary to be counted.
-The favorable vote of two-thirds (2/3) of the membership in good standing who return valid ballots within the time limit shall be required to effect any such amendment.
+The Constitution and By-Laws (and the Standard for the breed) may be amended at any time provided a copy of the proposed amendment(s) has been mailed or sent in accordance with AKC’s procedure on Electronic Balloting for AKC Parent Clubs, conforming to the laws of the state in which The Great Dane Club of America is incorporated, by the Corresponding Secretary to each member in good standing on the date of mailing, accompanied by a ballot on which he/she may indicate his/her choice for or against the action to be taken, shall be indicated.
+Dual-envelope procedures, described herein, shall be followed in handling such ballots, to ensure secrecy of the vote.
+Notice with such ballot shall specify a date not less than thirty (30) days after the date postmarked, by which date the ballots must be returned to the Corresponding Secretary to be counted.
+The favorable vote of two-thirds (2/3) of the members in good standing who return valid ballots within the time limit shall be required to affect any such amendment.

 SECTION 1.
 The Club may be dissolved at any time by the written consent of not less than two-thirds (2/3) of its membership.
 In the event of the dissolution of the Club other than for purposes of reorganization, whether voluntary or involuntary or by the operation of law, none of the property of the Club nor any proceeds thereof nor any assets of the Club shall be distributed to any members of the Club.
 After payment of the debts of the Club, its property and assets shall be given to a charitable organization selected by the Board of Directors for the benefit of dogs.